-Stem canker is a disease of soybean in the United States and Canada where infections occur primarily on the lower portion of the stem.
+Stem Canker is a disease of soybean in the United States and Canada where infections occur primarily on the lower portion of the stem.
 Multiple fungi in the genus Diaporthe cause the disease.
 However, identifying and managing stem canker is similar regardless of which fungus is involved.

-There are similarities between symptoms of stem canker and other late season diseases, such as white mold or Phytophthora stem rot.
-Field symptoms of stem canker also look like early crop maturity.
+There are similarities between symptoms of stem canker and other late season diseases, including White mold, Phytophthora stem and root rot, Sudden death syndrome and Brown stem rot.
+Field symptoms of stem canker can also look like early crop maturity.
 Because of these similarities, stem canker can be easily misdiagnosed.
 Growers and scouts should become familiar with and be able to distinguish among these late season diseases and conditions.

-Factors that favor the development of stem canker are
+Factors that favor the development of stem canker are: